mgamio/blog/_posts/2020-06-15-solid-principles-the-definitive-guide.markdown

 Similarly, you can read my Post about [Graphs]({% post_url 2020-06-01-graphs-depth-first-search %}), where you can see how two Classes are designed with unique responsibilities to solve a problem.

+Similarly, you can read my Post about [Graphs]({{ site.baseurl }}{% post_url 2020-06-01-graphs-depth-first-search %}), where you can see how two Classes are designed with unique responsibilities to solve a problem.

+Similarly, you can read my Post about [Graphs]({{ site.baseurl }}{% post_url 2020-06-01-graphs-depth-first-search %}){:target="_blank"}, where you can see how two Classes are designed with unique responsibilities to solve a problem.

+Similarly, you can read my Post about [Graphs]({{ site.baseurl }}{% link _posts/2020-06-01-graphs-depth-first-search.markdown %}), where you can see how two Classes are designed with unique responsibilities to solve a problem.